 Do we live in a great state, here in Utah, or what?

 By the time that I went home after spending five plus hours there, I was in a profound state of appreciation and would like to thank the people of Utah for their demeanor.
 I have been to travel shows, gun shows and other shows and have noticed the same thing.
 I believe we have much to be grateful for and this is only one of many reasons this state is great.
 Congratulations Utah!

 - In our opinion: Federal contracting executive...

-- In our opinion: Limit the power of the...
+- In our opinion: Timing is right for the...

 - Lawrence and Windsor won't trump Utah...
 114

 - In our opinion: The Affordable Care Act...
 79